 This may not initially seem like an advantage as far as being organized for your travel in Pakistan.
 But in fact, booking a bus ticket in Pakistan is not that straightforward.

-You are required to have a local phone number (great if you can buy a SIM card in Pakistan) and you need a Pakistani National ID number.
-And so because of this, it is easiest to ask your hotel or Tour Guide to assist with booking a bus ticket in Pakistan in advance.
+You are required to have a local phone number (great if you can buy a SIM card in Pakistan) and you need a Pakistani National ID Number.
+So because of this, it is easiest to ask your hotel or Tour Guide to assist with booking a bus ticket in Pakistan in advance.

 Or you can opt to take the risk travel without prebooking a bus ticket and try Faisal Movers.
 Which we can now recommend!